House of Chains: Synopsis

+Apsalar and Crokus, now known as Cutter, had finally achieved their mission, and returned to Apsalar's old home.
+There, Rellock passes away, and Cutter; accompanied grudgingly by Apsalar, is recruited by Cotillion to travel to the isle of Drift Avalii in order to guard the true throne of shadow from the Tiste Edur.
+There, they end up fighting alongside Andarist, brother of Anomander Rake, several other Tiste Andii, and later a Malazan contingent, including a mysterious figure known as Traveller.
+They succeed in this endeavour, and then leave the island, eventually staying with Iskaral Pust, a high priest of shadow, and his wife; yet there, after a discussion with Cotillion, Apsalar vanishes, agreeing to serve Cotillion, so Cutter does not.

-However, the newly instated Sha'ik is in fact Tavore's sister Felisin - a fact known only by her companion Heboric Light Touch.
+However, the newly instated Sha'ik is in fact Tavore's sister Felisin - a fact known only by her companion Heboric Light Touch, known amongst the army of the apocalypse as Ghost Hands.
 Though the rebels vastly outnumber the Malazans, Sha'ik's camp faces internal conflicts that threaten to destroy her army before the Malazans can.
 Karsa refuses invitations from the Crippled God to become his Knight of Chains.
 Kalam, Cutter, and Apsalar struggle for control of the Throne of Shadow.
-A Tiste Edur warrior named Trull Sengar embarks on a journey across several realms with a T'lan Imass named Onrack.
+A Tiste Edur warrior named Trull Sengar is saved by and thereafter embarks upon a journey across several realms with a T'lan Imass named Onrack.

-The Malazan army reaches Raraku, and witnesses the disintegration of the rebel forces amidst several betrayals.
-Felisin is liberated from the control of the Whirlwind Goddess, but goes unrecognised by her sister who tragically kills her.
-The Malazan forces are assisted by a ghostly army of Bridgeburners, who have achieved a state of ascendancy.
+The Malazan army reaches Raraku, and witnesses the disintegration of the rebel forces amidst several betrayals, leading to the death of Dryjhna.
+Felisin is thus liberated from the control of the Whirlwind Goddess, but goes unrecognised by her sister who then tragically kills her without a word spoken.
+The Malazan forces are assisted by an army of ghosts, including those of the deceased Bridgeburners, who have achieved a state of ascendancy.
 The Raraku desert is flooded.
-Leoman escapes with the remnants of the rebel forces.
+Leoman withdraws with the remnants of the rebel forces.
 Karsa departs on his own journey.